 Logistics and lean logistics.
 Supply chain flow.
 Materials and inventory management (JIT/JIS, MRP, Kanban).
 Win-win approaches in the management of materials (continuous replenishment, consignment stock).
 KPIs and dashboard logistics.

-The didactic modality of the course is centered on the constant connection between general models and their practical applications to real cases.
+The teaching method of the course is centered on the constant connection between general models and their practical applications to real-life cases.

 The cross-sectionality of the logistics function and the value chain.
 Design and planning of the production system layouts.
 Management and forecasting of market demand.
 General criteria of programming and audit of production.
 Procurement and management of inventory and consumable materials.
 Evolution of just in time systems: from lean production to lean thinking.
 Automation of the information flow: from barcode to RFID technologies.
 Management of physical distribution.Hybrid MBA